Global Partners outreach

 Mission Aviation Fellowship

-After serving in Indonesia for seven years, Mike and Angie were recently re-assigned to serve at MAF Headquarters in Nampa, Idaho where they are supporting the entire MAF worldwide ministry.
-Mike is working as Maintenance Controller and Angie is working in the parts department as Stores Keeper.
-They equip planes to serve in different countries and maintain training aircraft to help equip future staff overseas with the skills they need to survive the rough working conditions they will encounter.
+After serving in Indonesia for seven years, Mike and Angie were re-assigned in early 2022 to serve at MAF Headquarters in Nampa, Idaho where they are supporting the entire MAF worldwide ministry.
+Mike is working as Maintenance Controller but also has responsibilities with the maintenance software and safety.
+Angie is working as an agent in the Purchasing Department.
+They both equip planes to serve in different countries and maintain training aircraft to help equip future staff overseas with the skills they need to survive the rough working conditions they will encounter.
 Mike & Angie have two children, Colton and Macie, and are members here at Gateway Church.

-• Nick serves as Director of New Creation Ministries which exists to teach national leaders the Word of God and prepare them to lead others.
+• Nick and Krystal serve with New Creation Ministries which exists to teach Rwandan leaders the Word of God and prepare them to lead others.
 Part of that ministry is a university (CLIR) that is currently redesigning curriculum and programs to meet government accreditation standards.
 They also teach local leaders in the Pastoral Training School, a three-year program.
-Krystal co-leads the team and also serves as a nurse, mostly in the local clinic to support families in their prenatal care and deliveries..
-She is currently taking classes to gain Nurse Midwifery credentials.
+Krystal co-leads the team and also serves as a nurse, mostly in the local clinic to support families in their prenatal care and deliveries.
+She recently completed her certification for Advanced Practice Nurse Midwifery.
 Nick is working on his PhD in Adult Education.
 The Pirolo’s have three children: Grace, Rayna and Luke.

 • Rigo & Claudia Reyes- Nicaragua